+While many homes have garages that are completely enclosed with walls, roofing, and an entrance, many people choose not to store a vehicle inside.
+Luckily, a carport garage is a great alternative.
+What is a carport exactly?
 While garages are completely enclosed with walls, roofing, and an entrance, carports are typically open metal structures covered by a metal or fabric roof.
 Each car storage solution provides its own list of benefits.
 If you need an extra space to store your items or vehicles, and you're unsure of the advantages of a carport vs. garage, look no further.

 Both carports and garages offer convenient and practical added space to store cars, tractors, or other motor-powered equipment - but both structures are different.
 In fact, there are several factors to consider when choosing between a carport and a garage including what you need to store, your space limitations, and where you plan to use your unit.
 Find out more about these distinct structures, and which will be the best option for you.

-Carports vs. Garages: What’s the Difference?
+Carports and Garages: What’s the Difference?

 Now that we’ve looked into some of the factors to consider when deciding whether to invest in a garage or a carport, let’s go more in-depth about the differences between carports and garages.
 We’ll discuss what each solution consists of and their uses at home, at work and in the community.

 Now that you understand what each structure consists of and can be used for, let’s look at some key factors and benefits each structure provides to find the best options based on your needs:

 |Uses||Use a carport garage for shelter over your deck and patio, outdoor workspace, as a DIY pavilion, and more.
 Both garages and carports make great shelter or storage solutions for more than just vehicles.||A portable garage is great for equipment protection, bulk storage, or offseason gear storage.
 Both metal and fabric garages make great workspaces.|